-Log onto MyNC and select and supply for registered nurse prescribing.
+Log onto MyNC and select and apply for registered nurse prescribing.
 You will be prompted to complete an online application, submit documents, make a declaration about your fitness to practise and complete the payment.

 You will be prompted to upload the following documents as part of your online application:

 - A letter from your service manager supporting your application